 From time to time it may be necessary to take action with respect to a faculty member who engages in conduct that violates MIT policy, is incompatible with the responsibilities of faculty membership, or who fails to meet reasonable standards of performance.
 The circumstances that can lead to such action cannot be anticipated in precise terms.
 However, academic dishonesty and misconduct (for which the procedures in Section 10.1 Procedures for Dealing with Academic Misconduct in Research and Scholarship are also applicable), disregard of duties, violation of Institute policy, including policies against harassment, discrimination, and retaliation, violations of law, and criminal acts are among the offenses that may call for disciplinary action.

-The responsibility for disciplinary action (other than revocation of tenure) normally resides with the heads of the faculty member's department, the director of one’s lab, Institute, or Center, or the School or equivalent administrative unit, or the Dean or Vice President for Research.
+The responsibility for disciplinary action (other than revocation of tenure) normally resides with the heads of the faculty member's department, the director of one’s lab, Institute, or Center, or the School, College, or equivalent administrative unit, or the Dean or Vice President for Research.

 Depending upon the nature of the offense, sanctions may be preceded by educational interventions, such as professional coaching, required trainings or workshops, and/or mentoring may also be warranted.
 If the coaching does not result in significant improvement or cessation of the offending conduct or if the circumstances warrant action without coaching, sanctions may be imposed.